wofsauge/IsaacDocs/docs/Options.md

 #### float MusicVolume  {: .copyable aria-label='Variables' }
 0-1

+Attempting to set this to anything other than 0 or 1 will result in a bugged value.
+Thus, mods should never set this, lest they permanently blow away the end-user's previous setting.

 ___
 ### Pause·On·Focus·Lost {: aria-label='Variables' }
 [ ](#){: .rep .tooltip .badge }